Romelson Vilcin

 Freelance:

-Haitian journalist Romelson Vilcin was killed after a tear gas canister fired by police struck him on the head on October 30, 2022.
-Vilcin was among at least a dozen journalists gathered outside the Delmas 33 police substation in Haiti’s capital, Port-au-Prince, to call for the release of detained journalist Robest Dimanche, according to news reports.
+Romelson Vilcin was killed after a tear gas canister fired by police struck him on the head on October 30, 2022.
+Vilcin was among a dozen journalists gathered outside the Delmas 33 police substation in Haiti’s capital, Port-au-Prince, to call for the release of detained journalist Robest Dimanche.

-Another journalist at the protest, Raynald Petit-Frère, the president of the Haitian Collective of Online Media, a local journalists’ guild, told local news outlets that he heard the projectile hit Vilcin and saw the journalist fall to the ground.
-Vilcin remained there for over two hours before police took him to the Bernard Mevs hospital, where he died shortly after, according to those reports.
+Another journalist present, Raynald Petit-Frère, president of the Haitian Online Media Collective (CMEL), a local journalists’ union, was quoted as telling the online outlet Netalkole that he heard the canister hit Vilcin and saw the journalist fall to the ground.
+After two hours, police took Vilcin to a hospital, where he died shortly after, Petit-Frère said.

-Vilcin was a correspondent for Génération 80, a radio station based in the northwestern city of Port-de-Paix, and worked with independent online outlets Jim Studio and Zenyez TV, according to the AJH statement.
+Vilcin was a freelance correspondent for Radio Génération 80, based in the northwestern city of Port-de-Paix, and also worked with independent online outlets JIM Studio and Zenyez TV.

-Haiti’s Ministry of Culture and Communication later October 30 wrote on Twitter that the ministry “deplores the drama…at the Delmas 33 Police Station” that led to Vilcin’s death and is “confident that an investigation will be opened to determine the circumstances in order to identify and prosecute the perpetrator or perpetrators of this regrettable act.”
+Haiti’s government information portal said in a thread on the social platform X that it “deplores the tragedy” and expressed confidence that an investigation would “determine the circumstances in order to identify and prosecute the perpetrator or perpetrators of this regrettable act.”